Haul containers and looking for intermodal truck insurance? You may need a policy that meets all UIIA insurance requirements.

 Experience Matters in an Insurance Agent

-Due to their lack of knowledge with the industry, most agents will not be able to help you with all the necessary coverages and endorsements you need in the intermodal trucking insurance packages.
-When shopping ask the agent or broker you are dealing how much experience he or she has with intermodal truckers.
+Because container hauling insurance is a niche, many agents will not be able to help you with all the necessary coverages and endorsements you need in the intermodal trucking insurance packages.

-There are a numerous certificates needed too, so finding a quality agent is key to your success.
-Go over each item in the package presented to you by the various agents and discuss why each item is needed.
-This will give you a good way to compare and contrast how knowledgeable each agent and company is about the requirements of intermodal truck insurance.
+Certificates needed too, so finding a quality agent is key to your success.
+We recommend that you go over each item in the policy package.
+This will give you a good way to compare and contrast intermodal truck insurance polices and make sure the requirements are all met.